jacoblapworth/akahu-sdk-swift/CONTRIBUTING.md

 The [UXE team](https://github.dev.xero.com/orgs/UXE/teams/uxe-team) will coordinate releases.

-For each merge into the `breaking-changes` branch, an `-alpha` release should be created with:
+For each merge into the `breaking-changes` branch, an `-alpha.n` release should be created, where `n` is the alpha release number.
+The release description needs to include the following:

 * Clear documentation describing the change and any changes need to be made by consumers
 * The release notes from any previous alpha release (each alpha release should detail ALL previous alpha changes)